noobsletwee/Vents-OS/README.md

 Solo project (1 developer)

 ## Help
-If you want to Test or Help in developing this Web OS add me on discord (Noobsletwee
+If you want to Help in developing this Web OS add me on discord (Noobsletwee)

+## Link
+https://vent-os--idunnoa.replit.app/ -- Vents OS 0.9 Alpha, expect bugs

 ## Copyright
 Copyright © 2026.
 All rights reserved.